Shameel123/Understanding-Holy-Quran/Notes/General Questions/README.md

    - Does this incident when the Israelites were made to "Apes" relate to us?
    - Because they transgessed the command to worship and rest on Staruday relate to us in a manner that we should not work "during" Friday prayer i.e.,
      - We must halt our work when first call of Friday prayer has been made.

+Ayat 110:
+Related to Zakat:
+ One more general question that came to my mind, why aren't the instructions for spending "Ilm" Knowledge has been made?
+Why only the cash?
+Even though both are the types of blessings from Allah SWT but the Zakah is just for the "Maal".
+I will try to find answers to this but first I have to understand if it is an appropriate question to ponder over or not.